quarkusio/quarkus/CONTRIBUTING.md

 ##### Develocity build cache

+###### Getting set up

 Quarkus has a Develocity instance set up at https://ge.quarkus.io that can be used to analyze the build performance of the Quarkus project and also provides build cache services.

 If you have an account on https://ge.quarkus.io, this can speed up your local builds significantly.

 If you have a need or interest to share your build scans and use the build cache, you will need to get an account for the Develocity instance.
-It is only relevant for members of the Quarkus team and you should contact either Max Andersen or Guillaume Smet to set up your account.
+It is only relevant for members of the Quarkus team and you should contact either Guillaume Smet or Max Andersen to set up your account.

 When you have the account set up, from the root of your local Quarkus workspace, run: